Saaapling/FriendTorrent/README.md

 ### Todo:
-	 * UDP Tracking
+	 * Handle all Message types in Downloading Peer
-	 * Implement piece download
+		* Implement last 2 message protocols (Request and Cancel)
+			* Send haves after finish downloading and respond
+	 * Move filemanager dictionary to its own separate file
 	 * Implement peer seeding

-	 * Handle all Message types in Downloading Peer
-	 * Handle Multifile lists in TFData for file size
-	 * Resume from where we left off torrenting instead of doing a fresh download
+	 * Nice to have:
+		* Verify that files/pieces downloaded are correct through a hash comparison when starting the program
+			* Manual hash calculation + check serialized file
+		* Add in-progress torrents that have exhausted their peer list to a sepereate queue/list (await next tracker update)
 		* Add debug function call ie. #define DEBUGF(x) for logging

-	 * Fix how we add available peers to TFData (currently done in SendRecvToTracker)
+	 * Wistful Thinking:
+		* uTP protocol
+		* We are currently unable to download 2 different torrents from the same peer/port combination
+			- One of the torrent tasks will not be able to download any pieces (possibly because the other task is consuming all of the incomining data)

 ### Logic/Ideas
 	* Create up to N threads for connections to peers.
-		** 1 Thread will be used to upload peices to connected peers ** 1 Thread will be used to update all the trackers for the torrents we own ** Remaining Threads will download missing torrent peices
+		** 1 Thread will be used to upload pieces to connected peers ** 1 Thread will be used to update all the trackers for the torrents we own ** Remaining Threads will download missing torrent pieces
 	* Task/Logic:
 		** Each thread will start by selecting a piece to download.
-		** It will go through the list of unconnected peers until it finds one who has the piece it is looking for ** It will then download that piece from the selected peer ** When selecting the next piece to download, the thread will prioritize peices that its current peer has available
+		** It will go through the list of unconnected peers until it finds one who has the piece it is looking for ** It will then download that piece from the selected peer ** When selecting the next piece to download, the thread will prioritize pieces that its current peer has available

 #### Useful Links: